 Mary moved to Fort Collins, CO in 2007 and was active in the jazz scene there, sitting in with pianist Mark Sloniker at Jay’s Bistro, and with The Just Jazz Quintet led by Ron Holleman at Avogadro’s Number.
 She performed in jams at The Catalyst Cafe with Kevin Karrick, guitar, Andrew Vogt, alto saxophone, and Clark Bennett, drums, and with The Adam Bodine Trio at The Pourhouse in Loveland, CO.

 In 2007, she joined the Fort Collins jazz group IN THE MOMENT with Brian Fromme, piano, Kenny Workman, tenor, Steve Tippin, guitar, Dan Williams, bass, and Dave Tenney, drums, and in 2009, they recorded the CD Straight Ahead.
-IN THE MOMENT soon began appearing at different venues in Fort Collins, Colorado.
-They performed at the first FOCOMX Festival in 2009, (The Fort Collins Music Experiment), that showcases the talented and diverse bands in Northern Colorado ranging from bluegrass and rap to rhythm and blues and jazz.
+They appeared at many different venues in Fort Collins and performed in the Fort Collins Music Experiment that showcases the talented and diverse bands in Northern Colorado ranging from bluegrass and rap to rhythm and blues and jazz.
 On Straight Ahead, IN THE MOMENT offers creative harmonies and swinging rhythms that get your fingers snapping and toes tapping and evoke subtle shades of musical feeling and nuance.

 Straight Ahead (Resonance, 2012)